spiral/docs/docs/en/advanced/notifications.md

 # Advanced — Notifications

-The Spiral Framework has a pretty cool notifications system that lets you send all kinds of messages to your users through different channels.
+Spiral has a pretty cool notifications system that lets you send all kinds of messages to your users through different channels.
 You can send emails, SMS messages, Slack messages, push notifications, and more all through the [spiral-packages/notifications](https://github.com/spiral-packages/notifications) package.
 It's powered by a component called the Symfony Notifier, and it's super easy to use.